liulab-dfci/TRUST4/README.md

-			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --barcodeTranslate STRING: path to the barcode translate file (default: not used) --UMI STRING: if -b, bam field for UMI; if -1 -2/-u, file containing UMIs (default: not used) --readFormat STRING: format for read, barcode and UMI files (example: r1:0:-1,r2:0:-1,bc:0:15,um:16:-1 for paired-end files with barcode and UMI)
+			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --barcodeTranslate STRING: path to the barcode translate file (default: not used) --UMI STRING: if -b, bam field for 10x Genomics-like UMI; if -1 -2/-u, file containing 10x Genomics-like UMIs (default: not used)
+			--readFormat STRING: format for read, barcode and UMI files (example: r1:0:-1,r2:0:-1,bc:0:15,um:16:-1 for paired-end files with barcode and UMI)
 			--repseq: the data is from TCR-seq or BCR-seq (default: not set) --barcodeLevel STRING: barcode is for cell or molecule (default: cell)